camicri/cube-get/docs/download-package.md

 A package is a compressed archive containing your application data.
 An application may have one or more packages.
 Cube automatically search for all packages needed by the application you want to download.

-Before we begin downloading specific packages, let's download first all outdated packages installed in your computer.
+Before we begin downloading specific packages, let's download first all packages that needs to be updated.

 # Updating Outdated Packages